carstenbund/mooncatparser/readme.md

 # mooncatparser

+# added 3 files
+mooncatparser.py, translation of original js mooncats.py, skeleton implementation for rendering all rescued cats rescued.txt, file with IDs of resued cats

 ### Official MoonCat Generation Library for the MoonCatRescue Ethereum Smart Contract

 This library exports a single function `mooncatparser` which takes a 5 byte hex `catId` and returns a 2D array of hex color value strings, or `null` for transparency.